nicvagn/Gambit-Pairing/docs/building-executable.md

 ## How to build an exectable with setup.py

 ### Note:
-cx_freeze does not support python 3.13
+cx_freeze does not support building windows msi installer in python 3.13

 #### Install python requirements
 1. `pip install -r requirements.txt`